Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 		- Chest CT: Obtain CT angiography to exclude PE if this is a possibility
 		- CT abdomen/pelvis with contrast is usually adequate
 	- Timing
-		- After initial resuscitation and sdtabilisation
+		- After initial resuscitation and stabilisation
 		-
 - EEG
 # Management